hunterirving/vibe_capsule/readme.md

 but digital things can be gifts too, if we preserve the gift-giving structure.

-this project aims to resurrect what made mixtapes meaningful: permanence, ownership, and intention. when you gift someone a vibe capsule, you're giving them a digital artifact. something that can persist on their device independent of platforms, algorithms, or corporate whim.
+this project aims to resurrect what made mixtapes meaningful: permanence, ownership, and intention. when you gift someone a mixapp, you're giving them a digital artifact. something that can persist on their device independent of platforms, algorithms, or corporate whim.

 it's yours, and then it's theirs.